ambergkim/websocket-simple/README.md

   - Handle people trying to send messages as someone else
   - Handle people trying to register an existing username.
 - CI/CD Pipeline with develop and master branch protections and automated test runs.
+- Pre-commit hooks to check for linting and other errors.
+- Github templates for Pull requests

 ## Requirements
 - [x] A short text message can be sent from one user (the sender) to another